 - Make use of additional learning resources beyond the normal range

-Examples include: Spelling B, Poetry Slam, Maths Slam, Skipathon, Science week, Gateway through time, Sustainability Week, STOP week, Growth Mind Sets.
+Examples include: Spelling Bee, Poetry Slam, Maths Slam, Skipathon, Science week, Gateway through time, Sustainability Week, STOP week, Growth Mind Sets.

 We have extensive links with a range of London galleries and museums.
 We work closely with a range of galleries developing resources to be used by other schools.
 We work closely with external providers to ensure our children’s’ experiences are truly inspirational.
 These include links with Cirque de Soleil, Rolls Royce, Courtauld Gallery, and the Serpentine Gallery.
 We are very proud of our links with the Royal Academy where we have developed an outreach project for our SEND children.

 These are varied and free for all children.
-Activities here include: QPR football classes, KS1 and 2 choir and our new family choir, Bollywood Dancing, brass band, basketball, etc.
+Activities here include: football and basketball classes, KS1 and 2 choir, Bollywood Dancing, Art Club.
+We are working with external partners to provide more clubs such as French and table tennis.

 Road Stories by Gateway Academy